cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 * ethermint - the highest level package.
 It implements ABCI, coordinates the starting and shutting down of a node and wires together all the independent components.

 * rpc - contains all RPC endpoints.
 It re-exposes a lot of the go-ethereum RPC endpoints, but also adds our own whenever necessary, such as for syncing.
 It does not have some endpoints such as mining but also adds new ones for IBC.

-  * heavily leans on ``github.com/ethereum/go-ethereum/rpc``
+  * leans heavily on ``github.com/ethereum/go-ethereum/rpc``

 * account - provides key management and key storage.
-It also provides the code to use harware wallets.
+It also provides the code to use hardware wallets.

 * reward - implements different types of strategies to reward validators.

 * ibc - provides the functionality to handle IBC packets.

 * light - bundles all functionality (also by re-exporting) to write secure ethermint light clients for mobile phones

   * exposes a C API in order to be as language agnostic as possible

 * logging - unifies the logging for go-ethereum and tendermint.

 Low Level Detail
 ^^^^^^^^^^^^^^^^